Elaine Sisman: Education

 Sisman studied piano at the Juilliard pre-college division.
 She graduated from Cornell University in 1972, studying with Malcolm Bilson and received her doctorate in music history at Princeton University in 1978.

 Career

 Sisman has taught at the University of Michigan and Harvard University, as well as Columbia University where she currently teaches, having joined the faculty in 1982.
 Sisman served for six years as chair of Columbia's Department of Music (1999–2005).
 She serves on the board of directors of the Joseph Haydn-Institut in Cologne, the Akademie für Mozartforschung in Salzburg, and the American Brahms Society, and is an editor of Beethoven Forum and associate editor of The Musical Quarterly and 19th-Century Music.
 She was President of the American Musicological Society in 2005–06.

 Sisman's work has been highly regarded.
 Reviewing Haydn and the Classical Variation, Laszlo Somfai wrote, "Elaine Sisman's excellent book will be a major inspiration for younger scholars and for the vast majority of readers in and outside English-speaking countries."

+Examples

+Some examples of Sisman's creative thinking in musicology are described in this encyclopedia; see: